shashankpritam/Insertion-Bias-TE/Validation_7_Insertion_Bias.md

 fig.write_image("../../images/2023_06_29_Validation_7d.png")
 ```

-    This scatter plot represents all replicates' mean average TE insertions (y-axis) against the insertion bias (x-axis).
+All replicates' mean average TE insertions (y-axis) against the insertion bias (x-axis).
 The plot includes error bars, which visually represent the variability in the data by displaying the standard deviation for the average TE insertions at each bias level.
 The x-axis represents the Insertion Bias, which ranges from -100 to 100.
 The y-axis depicts the mean of the average TE insertions for each bias level.
 Each data point on the graph represents the mean average TE insertions for a specific bias level across all replicates, with the error bars representing the standard deviation.
 This plot provides a more comprehensive view of the data by considering the mean values across all replicates and accounting for the variability by including error bars.
 It helps understand the overall trend and variability in average TE insertions across different insertion bias levels.

 ![Validation Plot](images/2023_06_29_Validation_7d.png)